willcl-ark/warnet/README.md

 * Nodes can be assigned scenarios which can be programmed using the Bitcoin Core function test [test_framework language](https://github.com/bitcoin/bitcoin/tree/master/test/functional).
 * Nodes can have traffic shaping parameters assigned to them via the graph using [tc-netem](https://manpages.ubuntu.com/manpages/trusty/man8/tc-netem.8.html) tool.
 * Log files from nodes can be accessed directly
+* A unified log file can be grepped using regex
 * Some Bitcoin Core activity is polled and reported via a Graphana dashboard.

 ## Network topology specification